jubaan/RockstarG5-Evaluation-Week1/README.md

   - Converts its content to JSON format
 - Use **Flask** to render the JSON output in the browser on port 5050
 - Deploy the app to **Linode** Cloud VM
-- Use **Docker** to convert the app into a image container
+- Use **Docker** to convert the app into an image container
-- Run de application deatach
+- Run de application detach
-- Allow portforwarding and make the app availible through an `http` link
+- Allow port-forwarding and make the app available through an `HTTP` link

 ### Built With